 Biography and photo to follow.

 Professor Caroline Sabin

 Professor Caroline Sabin has been an active member of the BHIVA Audit and Standards Subcommittee since 2001, and of several BHIVA guideline groups.
 She is the principal investigator of the UK CHIC Study and provides regular training courses on the analysis/interpretation of cohorts, with the aim of raising the profile of clinical HIV research in the UK.
 She was re-elected as a BHIVA trustee to serve on the Executive Committee from 2016–2019.
-Professor Sabin is Chair of the BHIVA Education and Scientific Subcommittee.
+Professor Sabin is Joint Editor-in-Chief of the BHIVA journal, HIV Medicine, from 1 January 2022.

 Appointment process underway, February 2024

 Process for three appointed vacancies underway, February 2024